On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Full asymptotics of elliptic orbital integrals

-Note that when $\gamma=1$, $\mathcal{E}_{X,\gamma}(F_{d},t)$ is already computed by M\"{u}ller-Pfaff \cite{MR3128980} using the Plancherel formula for identity orbital integral.
-We here give a different approach via Bismut's formula as in \eqref{eq:6.2.8pl}, which inspires an analogue computation for general elliptic orbital integrals.
+In this section, given a irreducible unitary representation $E$ of $U$ with certain nondegenerate highest weight $\Lambda$, and for elliptic $\gamma$, we will compute explicitly $\mathcal{E}_{X,\gamma}(F=G\times_{K} E,t)$ and its Mellin transform in terms of the root systems.
+Note that when $\gamma=1$, $\mathcal{E}_{X,\gamma}(F_{d},t)$ is already computed by Bergeron-Venkatesh \cite{BV2013torsion} and by M\"{u}ller-Pfaff \cite{MR3128980} using the Plancherel formula for identity orbital integral.
+We here give a different approach via Bismut's formula as in \eqref{eq:6.2.8pl}.